Antman261/matrix-chat/Notes.md

 Endpoints:
 * `GET /auth/metadata` Returns data about authentication
-* `POST /auth/register` Create a user account signed by the server*
+* `POST /auth/register` Create a user account, returns token signed by the server*
 * `POST /auth/login` Returns a new refresh token*
 * `POST /auth/logout` Invalidates a refresh token and deletes the device from the user's devices
-* `POST /auth/refresh` Refreshes and access token
+* `POST /auth/refresh` Refreshes and access tokensync